wiedehopf/mlat-server/README.md

 # mlat-server

+# Changes by 'TanerH':
+1) in `coordinator.py`, write data to a temp file before overwriting the old file (prevents race conditions)
+2) in `jsonclient.py`, sanity check the username that is sent, disconnecting if invalid (non-alnum)

+## Original README below --

 This is a Mode S multilateration server that is designed to operate with clients that do _not_ have synchronized clocks.